LukeNeedham/FlowerPotRecycler/README.md

 2 - Make sure you've supplied data to your adapter (via `submitList` if no initial data is supplied)

-3 - If using a compound view, make sure you set LayoutParams: [Custom Item LayoutParams](#Custom-Item-LayoutParams)
+3 - If using a compound view, make sure you set LayoutParams (see `ItemLayoutParamsDelegate`)

-# Limitations:
+# Limitations

 FlowerPotRecycler cannot currently handle multiple view types.
 This is currently in progress.